-Risks to CGMA's revenue from rent and service charges arising from a perceived lack of long-term resilience in some tenant business models.
+Risks to CGMA's operevenue from rent and to service charges arising of from a perceived lack of long-term resilience with some tenant the business models.

-CGMA is considering options to maximise diversity of tenant businesses within the confines of our statutory duties, and looking to identify investment opportunities such as solar projects, and potential external partners to support delivery.
+options

+to maximise diversity

+of

+tenant businesses

+within

+the confines of our

+statutory

+duties, and looking

+to identify investment

+opportunities such as

+solar projects, and

+potential external

+partners to support

+delivery.